v6d-io/v6d/docs/notes/vineyard-operator.rst

 Install
 -------

 There are two ways to install vineyard operator, one is to install it from helm chart(recommended way), and the other is to install it from source code.

 **Note** Before you install vineyard operator, you should have a kubernetes cluster and kubectl installed.
-Here we use `kind <https://kind.sigs.k8s.io/>`_ as an example.
+Here we use `kind`_ to create a cluster.

 Install from helm chart
 ^^^^^^^^^^^^^^^^^^^^^^^